alandoherty/protosocket-net/README.md

 ### Example

-You can find two examples inside the project source code.
-An implementation of a Minecraft Classic server (very basic), and a basic binary chat server.
+You can find three examples inside the project source code.
+An implementation of a Minecraft Classic server (very basic), a basic binary chat application and a one-way SSL secured chat application.

 In the Minecraft example, you can type `/text Moi moi or /texta Moi moi` for 3D text to appear in your world.